cran-simul/workshop-lorainne-2024/index.md

 | 16:15-16:45      | Romain Serizel <br>  *Monitoring Environmental Impact of AI Systems: why and how?* [(abstract)](#romain-serizel) |
 | 16:45-17:00      | Farewell                                |

 ## About the Workshop
-This workshop will explore low-rank matrix and tensor decompositions/approximations and their interactions with neural networks and machine learning at large.
-The workshop will cover theoretical foundations as well as practical applications, with the main goal to connect researchers working in these fields.
+This workshop  explores low-rank matrix and tensor decompositions/approximations and their interactions with neural networks and machine learning at large.
+The workshop  covers theoretical foundations as well as practical applications, with the main goal to connect researchers working in these fields.
 This workshop is also a closing event for the ANR LeaFleT project (project ANR-19-CE23-0021).

 ## Registration
-Registration is free but mandatory (the capacity is limited), by 21 November at the latest.[Click here to register!](https://forms.gle/cp7v3FCfH1QnJh8F6)
+Registration is free but mandatory (the capacity is limited), by 21 November at the latest.

 ## Invited speakers
 - [André de Almeida](https://professors.gtel.ufc.br/andre/) (Federal University of Ceará, Fortaleza)